NetApp/trident/README.md

 * The size of the volume matches the requested size in the PVC as closely as possible, though it may be rounded up to the nearest allocatable quantity, depending on the platform.
-* The specified AccessMethods on the PVC determine the protocol type that the volume will use: ReadWriteMany and ReadOnlyMany PVCs will only receive file-based volumes,  while ReadWriteOnce PVCs may also receive block-based volumes.
+* The specified accessModes on the PVC determine the protocol type that the volume will use: ReadWriteMany and ReadOnlyMany PVCs will only receive file-based volumes,  while ReadWriteOnce PVCs may also receive block-based volumes.
 This may be overridden by explicitly specifying the protocol in an